-6 The land challenges, in the context of this report, are climate change mitigation, adaptation, 7 desertification, land degradation, and food security.
-The chapter also discusses implications for 8 Nature's Contributions to People (NCP), including biodiversity and water, and sustainable 9 development, by assessing intersections with the Sustainable Development Goals (SDGs).
-The 10 chapter assesses response options that could be used to address these challenges.
-These response 11 options were derived from the previous chapters and fall into three broad categories (land 12 management, value chain, and risk management).

-13 The land challenges faced today vary across regions; climate change will increase challenges in 14 the future, while socioeconomic development could either increase or decrease challenges (high 15 confidence).
-Increases in biophysical impacts from climate change can worsen desertification, land degradation, and food insecurity (high confidence).
-Additional pressures from socioeconomic 16 17 development could further exacerbate these challenges; however, the effects are scenario dependent.
-18 Scenarios with increases in income and reduced pressures on land can lead to reductions in food 19 insecurity; however, all assessed scenarios result in increases in water demand and water scarcity 20 (medium confidence). {6.1}

-21 The applicability and efficacy of response options are region and context specific; while many 22 value chain and risk management options are potentially broadly applicable, many land 23 management options are applicable on less than 50% of the ice-free land surface (high 24 confidence).
-Response options are limited by land type, bioclimatic region, or local food system context (high confidence).
-Some response options produce adverse side-effects only in certain regions 25 26 or contexts; for example, response options that use freshwater may have no adverse side effects in 27 regions where water is plentiful, but large adverse side effects in regions where water is scarce (high 28 confidence).
-Response options with biophysical climate effects (e.g., afforestation, reforestation) may 29 have different effects on local climate depending on where they are implemented (medium 30 confidence).
-Regions with more challenges have fewer response options available for implementation 31 (medium confidence). {6.1, 6.2, 6.3, 6.4}

-Nine options deliver medium to large benefits for all five land challenges (high confidence).
-The options with medium to large benefits for all challenges are increased food productivity, improved cropland management, improved grazing land management, improved livestock management, agroforestry, improved forest management, increased soil organic carbon content, fire management and reduced post-harvest losses.
-A further two options, dietary change and reduced food waste, have no global estimates for adaptation but have medium to large benefits for all other challenges (high confidence). {6.3, 6.4}

-39 Five options have large mitigation potential (> 3 GtCO2e yr-1) without adverse impacts on the

-40 other challenges (high confidence).
-These are increased food productivity, reduced deforestation and

-41 degradation, increased soil organic carbon content, fire management and reduced post-harvest losses.
+- 6 The land challenges, in the context of this report, are climate change mitigation, adaptation, - 7 desertification, land degradation, and food security.
+The chapter also discusses implications for - 8 Nature's Contributions to People (NCP), including biodiversity and water, and sustainable - 9 development, by assessing intersections with the Sustainable Development Goals (SDGs).
+The - 10 chapter assesses response options that could be used to address these challenges.
+These response - 11 options were derived from the previous chapters and fall into three broad categories (land - management, value chain, and risk management). - 13 The land challenges faced today vary across regions; climate change will increase challenges in - 14 the future, while socioeconomic development could either increase or decrease challenges (high - confidence).
+Increases in biophysical impacts from climate change can worsen desertification, land - degradation, and food insecurity (high confidence).
+Additional pressures from socioeconomic - development could further exacerbate these challenges; however, the effects are scenario dependent. - 18 Scenarios with increases in income and reduced pressures on land can lead to reductions in food - 19 insecurity; however, all assessed scenarios result in increases in water demand and water scarcity - 20 (medium confidence). {6.2} - 21 The applicability and efficacy of response options are region and context specific; while many - value chain and risk management options are potentially broadly applicable, many land - 23 management options are applicable on less than 50% of the ice-free land surface (high - 24 confidence).
+Response options are limited by land type, bioclimatic region, or local food system - 25 context (high confidence).
+Some response options produce adverse side-effects only in certain regions - or contexts; for example, response options that use freshwater may have no adverse side effects in - 27 regions where water is plentiful, but large adverse side effects in regions where water is scarce (high - 28 confidence).
+Response options with biophysical climate effects (e.g., afforestation, reforestation) may - 29 have different effects on local climate depending on where they are implemented (medium - 30 confidence).
+Regions with more challenges have fewer response options available for implementation - 31 (medium confidence). {6.2, 6.3, 6.4, 6.5} - 32 Eight options deliver medium to large benefits for all five land challenges (high confidence).
+The - 33 options with medium to large benefits for all challenges are increased food productivity, improved - 34 forest management, reduced deforestation and degradation, increased soil organic carbon content, - 35 enhanced mineral weathering, dietary change, reduced post-harvest losses, and reduced food - 36 waste (high confidence). {6.4, 6.5} - Eight options have large mitigation potential (> 3 GtCO2e yr-1) without adverse side-effects for - other challenges (high confidence).
+These are increased food productivity, agroforestry, improved - 39 livestock management, reduced deforestation and degradation, increased soil organic carbon content, - 40 dietary change, reduced post-harvest losses and reduced food waste (high confidence).
+Other options: - 41 improved cropland management, improved grazing land management, integrated water management, - 42 forest management, fire management, improved food processing and retailing, and improved energy - 43 use in food systems, have moderate mitigation potential, without adverse side-effects for other - 44 challenges (high confidence). {6.4.6}

-42 Two further options with large mitigation potential, dietary change and reduced food waste, have no

-43 global estimates for adaptation but show no negative impacts across the other challenges.
-Five 44 options: improved cropland management, improved grazing land managements, agroforestry, integrated water management and forest management, have moderate mitigation potential, with no adverse impacts on the other challenges (high confidence). {6.3.6}